anywhichway/hcx/README.md

 #### Parameterized Routes

-If the `path` attribute contains parameters, e.g. `/user/:id`, or a query string, the parameters will be parsed and used as the data model during the rendering process.
+If the `path` attribute contains parameters, e.g. `user/:id`, or a query string, the parameters will be parsed and used as the data model during the rendering process.

 #### Route Content

-If you specificy a CSS selector for the `href` attribute, the content of the first element matching the selector will be used as the content of a shadow DOM in the target area.
+If you specificy a CSS selector for the `to` attribute, the content of the first element matching the selector will be used as the content of a shadow DOM in the target area.
 A shadow DOM is used so that if the source contains `<style>` elements, they will not polute the rest of the document.

 #### Remote Content

-If the `href` attribute value does not result in the matching of an HTML element, an attempt is made to convert the value to a URL and retrieve the file at the URL.
+If the `to` attribute value does not result in the matching of an HTML element, an attempt is made to convert the value to a URL and retrieve the file at the URL.
 If the file can be retrieved and successfully parsed as HTML with a body, the body is used.
 If it is HTML without a body, then all the HTML is used.

+If the attribute `execute` is "true" and the remote body contains scripts, they will be executed in order.
+If they are dependent on scripts in a remote head, errors will be logged but not interrupt the flow for the rest of the scripts.

 The use of remote content is ideal for micro-UI design.
 Each element of the UI can be designed and previewed in its own HTML file with its own styling.